jgshurts/pitchpipe/README.md

 PitchPipe is a simple React application that helps owners of any musical instrument (primarily stringed instruments as configured) to keep their babies in tune.
-I created this app as a way to learn a couple things - React, and ToneJS, an open source sound-generation JavaScript library.
+I created this app as a way to learn a couple things - React.JS, and ToneJS, an open source JavaScript library used to generate synthetic tones or play back sampled music at specified pitches.
+This app uses the latter feature, playing tones I recorded from a guitar and a mandolin.

 If you have a house full of instruments, host this app somewhere and you'll never have to go hunting for your electronic tuner again.
 Or, if my instrument configuration suits you,